 Firstly, there are a few things to consider if you (the customer) have to cancel a booking that you have made for a scuba diving holiday.
 These include the cancellation policy, the need for insurance, and the situation that the boat operator needs to deal with in order to ‘balance their books.’

 All of our boat operators have their own cancellation policy, which they feel is honest and fair.
 Some of them can be flexible in certain cases, while others stick rigidly to the contract.
 None of our boat operators have unfair cancellation policies, because if they did, we wouldn’t deal with them or send divers to them.
 Their policies are made to protect them as a business and other customers on each trip.
 If a customer needs to cancel at the last minute then the boat operator will lose the opportunity to earn the income that they expected to get for that cabin or space.
 Late cancellations give less opportunity to resell the space or cabin, and they need to protect themselves.
-Some of them have cancellation policies which are more favourable to the guests, for example Nemo 1 & Nemo 2.
-Others, may have a less-favourable policy but they ask for a lower initial deposit payment.
+Some of them have cancellation policies which are more favourable to the guests than others.

 Running a large boat with staff, fuel, food, licences and more costs a lot of money.
 Each trip has its own minimum cost for what a trip needs to earn to ‘break even’ and they need to cover that cost in order to stay in business.
 Imagine the situation where a boat operator has a cancellation policy that enables guests to cancel late and get a refund, but more than 50% of the booked guests on a trip make a last-minute cancellation.
 That boat operator will have prepared staff and food for a trip and then all of a sudden more than half of their income is taken away from them.
 They can’t cancel the food or not pay their staff.
 All of our boat operators are running businesses that need to at least break even, which is why most of them need to take some money from customers who cancel near to the departure date.
 Of course, if customers cancel a month or more before the trip, there is time to try to resell the space or cabin but it’s not always easy or possible.
 Each of our boat operators carefully balances what they need to earn and what is reasonable when they decide what to charge or refund for customer cancellations.